 At the top, you will see two charts: Trouble and Mastery.
 These charts represent how much trouble your students are having with the word, as well as the overall mastery on the word that they have achieved.
 You can click on either chart to re-sort the student column by that statistic.

 Below the charts, you will see a list of all the questions that students got wrong on the selected word.
 Each question will show how many students got it incorrect/correct as well as which answers they picked.
 Click on an individual question to show how your class did on just that question.
 Or, click on a student to see how that student performed on the questions for the selected word.

 What is "Difficulty" and how is it calculated?

 The difficulty score represents our estimate (on a 200-800 SAT-style range) for the difficulty of a word or list.
 Difficulties may change over time because they are computed based on the current data that we have collected on site-wide student performance.

-The free version of the Vocabulary.com Educator edition only allows you to see full reports for three students per class.
-To unlock your full reports, your school or district will have to subscribe to our Educator Edition.
-If you believe that your school has purchased the Educator Edition, you'll need a Teacher Invite to unlock your reports.
+With a basic account, you are not able to view student progress.
+To unlock your full reports, your school or district will have to purchase a premium subscription.
+If you believe that your school has purchased a premium subscription, you'll need a Teacher Invite to unlock your reports.
 Contact your administrator to get your invite, or contact us and we'll put you in touch with your administrator.